How to Pack a TV for Moving

 Keep your big-screen safe with these tips

 Your television is more than just a piece of technology — it's a source of entertainment and information, and it provides a reason for your family and friends to gather.
 When moving, it’s important to properly pack and transport your TV to avoid unnecessary damage or malfunction.
-But how’s this done?
+We'll walk you through the steps and go over all the supplies you need to safely pack your TV for moving.

 Moving a TV without the proper supplies can lead to damage, accidents and unnecessary stress — make sure you have what you need for a safe and stress-free move.